VerticalVortex3 — Technical Overview

 Mini FAQ

-- Q: Do I need radials or a ground screen? — A: No. VerticalVortex2 only needs a quiet reference.
+- Q: Do I need radials or a ground screen? — A: No. VerticalVortex focuses on a quiet reference and good feedline common‑mode control.
 A ground peg with RC bleed and proper choking is best.
-On very poor soil, a few short wires (2–3 m) may be added as stabilizers, but large radials or bonding to big metal roofs usually increase noise pickup.
+On very poor soil, a few short wires (2–3 m) may be added as stabilizers, but large radials or bonding to big metal roofs often increases noise pickup.

 Interested in more technical content?
 Subscribe to our updates for deep‑dive RF articles and lab notes: Subscribe here.